Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 - good communicators

-- efficient time managers and well organised.
+- well organised.

 Useful experience for aquaculture farmers includes: